-Beaubear Credit Union Ltd. was incorporated under the Credit Unions Act of New Brunswick (the Credit Unions Act) and its principal activity is providing financial services to its members.
+Beaubear Credit Union Ltd. was incorporated under the Credit Unions Act of New Brunswick (the Credit Unions Act) and its principal activity is providing financial services to its members in Miramichi, NB.
 For financial reporting and regulatory matters, the Credit Union is under the authority of the Superintendent of Credit Unions, Province of New Brunswick.